Indraahh/Aplikasi-Kantin-Bersama/README.md

 # Kantin-Bersama
-This is my first project for my school, me & my friend make this project based on mobile using Android Studio, this project takes time around 3 months
+This is my first project for my school, me & my friend make this project based on mobile using Android Studio. this project takes time around 3 months/